Yes, you can convert that photoshop file into a dynamic and fully responsive Maker story for your site and sales channels.

 Once you've created your individual breakpoint PSD files, here's how to prep the files to ensure that Maker's PSD conversion technology will work smoothly:

 Save the image resolution of the file at 72 dpi.

 Keep your file to a maximum size of 200MB.

 Save the image mode at 8 Bits/Channel.

-To add a background image, color or video to your file, use these shortcuts:
+To add a background image, color or video to a "Section" of your file, use these shortcuts: